Table of Contents

 - Sea salt flakes

-To view the full recipe for harissa sauce, click here
+To view the full recipe on flaevor.com for Harissa Sauce, click here

 How Do I Use Harissa Sauce